sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 Voice input, fully local

-Apex captures speech through a local Whisper model (whisper.cpp, ~31 MiB).
-One-time download, then it works offline — no browser speech API, no cloud transcription.
+Apex captures speech through a local Whisper model (whisper.cpp, about 31 MiB).
+Download it once and it works offline, with no browser speech API and no cloud transcription.

 10 themes